Skip to main content

 • support the school community in issues of equal access and in tackling phenomena like early school leaving and school violence.

-Other supportive measures include:
+Other support measures include:

 Braille, which is officially recognized as the writing method for blind students.